harrymkt/nvgt-msgpack/README.md

 15. `mp_ext@ get_ext();`

 ##### Returns
 The specified type if possible.
-If not possible, `TYPE_MISMATCH_EXCEPTION` will be thrown.
+If not possible, `MP_TYPE_MISMATCH_EXCEPTION` will be thrown.

 ##### Notes
 1. This get method is used for both the str and bin types, as the function of these methods is based on the NVGT types they return.
 The value's type property will determine whether this should be treated as a text or binary string.